-When consumers interact with products, they will typically use a graphic overlay.
+Consumers frequently utilize a visual overlay while interacting with items.
 Graphic overlays are printed materials designed for installation on top of, or in front of, another object or form of signage.
-These types of graphics can be transparent or opaque, depending on usage and exterior lighting.
+These types of graphics can be transparent or opaque, depending on usage, exterior lighting, or backlighting.
 Unlike many forms of signage, which are designed first and foremost to attract attention, graphic overlays can serve a multitude of purposes.

 When graphic overlays are printed, clients have an option of two styles.
 The first type prints on the front of the substrate (1st surface) while the second prints on the backside of the substrate (2nd surface).
 The advantage of 2nd surface printing is that the material acts as additional protection because the ink isn’t exposed.
 Since the printed display is hidden by a layer of substrate material, it will degrade far more slowly to wear & tear and weather conditions.